dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 Create a key vault to hold the keys that will protect the data in the blob storage container.

-1. In the Azure Portal search bar, enter `Key Vault` and select the matching result
+1. In the Azure Portal search bar, enter `Key Vault` and select the matching result.
 1. On the key vault listing page, select **+ Create**.
 1. On the **Basics** tab, enter the following values:
     * **Subscription**: Select the same subscription that chose for you Container App.